 Dispute Over Street Share in Nationwide Protests in Iran

-The dispute over street share in Iran’s nationwide protests revolves around a number, and it seems this number determines the legitimacy of the protesters.
-For this reason, conservative media, by releasing some videos of recent protests and counting the protesters present, have concluded that contrary to the exaggerations of foreign media, the number of people on the streets is small.
-In contrast, by publishing images of official marches, which are usually held in a safe environment with the presence of a specific group in complete calm, they aim to show that they have the upper hand.
+The dispute over street share in nationwide protests in Iran revolves around a number, and it seems that this number determines the legitimacy or illegitimacy of the protesters.
+Therefore, conservative media, by publishing some videos of recent protests and counting the protesters present on the scene, have concluded that contrary to the exaggeration by foreign media, the number of people on the streets is few.
+Conversely, by publishing images of official marches, which are usually held in a safe environment and with the presence of a specific group in complete calm, they aim to show that they have the upper hand.

-Kamal Hosseinpour, a representative from Rasht, has stated that most riots are exaggerated.
-For instance, about 20 people are on the street, but opponents exaggerate, so these events are not very important.
-Another representative also said that gathering 100 people once a week cannot be considered nationwide protests.
-Nezamuddin Mousavi, the spokesperson for the Parliament’s presidium, also mentioned that according to the statistics provided by the Minister of Interior, during the peak of the clashes and riots on September 21, no more than 45,000 people were present in gatherings across all cities in the country.
+Kamal Hosseinpour, a representative from Rasht, stated that most riots are exaggerated.
+For example, about 20 people are on the street, but opponents exaggerate, so these matters are not very important.
+Another representative also said that gathering 100 people once a week should not be considered nationwide protests.
+Nezamoddin Mousavi, the spokesperson for the Parliament’s Presidium, also said that according to the statistics provided by the Interior Minister, at the peak of clashes and riots on September 30, more than 45,000 people were not present in gatherings across all cities in the country.

-Ultimately, the main view of the conservative ruling faction is that since we do not see the tightly-knit ranks of protesters, possibly modeled or simulated after the 1979 revolution marches, this is not a widespread protest movement.
+Ultimately, the main view of the ruling conservative faction is that since we do not witness the unified ranks of protesters, possibly modeled or simulated from the marches of the 1979 revolution, this is not a widespread protest movement.
 We are merely facing scattered groups that do not necessarily represent the demands of the majority of the people.

-However, Ahmad Naderi, a member of parliament, admitted in one of these TV debates that according to estimates, the number of protesters on the streets is 100,000.
-He emphasized that even if their number is 50,000, what is happening is a movement that needs to be rooted out.
-He also acknowledged that there might be those who are sympathetic, but we have no tools to measure them.
+However, Ahmad Naderi, a member of parliament, admitted in one of these television debates that according to estimates, the number of street protesters is 100,000.
+He clarified that even if their number is 50,000, what is happening is a movement and an action that needs to be investigated.
+He further admitted that there might be those who are sympathetic, but we have no tool to measure them.

 Protesters at Home

-But how can we count these protesters at home?
-The CEO of the ISPA polling center, noting that a significant number of people are angry and that the extent of dissatisfaction should not be limited to the number of participants in protest gatherings, has said that these are a very small percentage of all those who are angry.
+But how can these protesters at home be counted?
+The CEO of the ISPA Center for Public Opinion Research stated that a significant number of people are angry, and the extent of dissatisfaction should not be limited to just the number of participants in protest gatherings.
+He said these are a very small percentage of all those who are angry.

-Many do not consider nationwide protests effective for various reasons and do not participate, or another important variable that also affects the potential for protest in surveys is the fear of the costs of participating in protests.
-Mohammad Rahbari, a social network researcher, referring to the statement of the same parliament member, raises the question of whether the actual number of protesters is indeed this small.
+Many do not consider nationwide protests effective for various reasons and do not participate, or another important variable that is also a significant factor in surveys affecting the potential for protest is the fear of the costs of participating in protests.
+Mohammad Rahbari, a social media researcher, citing the same parliament member, raises the question of whether the actual number of protesters is really this much.

-His answer is no. He points out that if there are 50,000 active protesters on the street, it can be estimated that millions of potential protesters are at home, meaning those who express their protest through social networks.
-In his view, there are many signs for this claim, including low participation in the presidential election and the number of invalid votes in the same election.
-Online activism on social networks by artists and athletes also reflects deep levels of protest in society.
+His answer is no. He points out that if there are 50,000 actual protesters on the street, it can be estimated that millions of potential protesters are at home, meaning those who express their protest through social media.
+In his opinion, many signs can be presented for this claim, including low participation in the presidential elections and the number of invalid votes in the same elections.
+Online activism on social media by artists and athletes also indicates deep levels of protest in society.

-Even 40 million views of a protest song by a singer that went viral in a short time indicates that we have millions of protesters at home, those who are dissatisfied with the current situation but have remained at home due to fear of confrontation or concern about the outcome of these nationwide protests.
+Even 40 million views of a protest song by one of the singers, which went viral with such intensity in a short time, indicates that we have millions of protesters at home who are dissatisfied with the current situation but have remained at home due to fear of confrontation or concern about the outcome of these nationwide protests.

-He believes that ignoring the protesters, both those at home and those who have taken to the streets, is of no benefit to the government and ruling bodies and is merely sweeping the issue under the rug because, in his opinion, a large portion of the people these days are hesitant, worried, and waiting.
+He believes that ignoring the protesters, whether those at home or those who have taken to the streets, is of no benefit to the government and ruling institutions and is merely erasing the problem because, in his opinion, a large portion of the people these days are hesitant, worried, and waiting.

 The Number of the Silent is Important

-Abbas Abdi, a journalist and political analyst, also pointed out that one of the government’s mistakes is thinking that the protesters are just the ones who protested in the streets, saying they count them as no more than 40,000 people.
+Abbas Abdi, a journalist and political analyst, also pointed out that one of the government’s mistakes is thinking that the protesters are just those who protested in the streets.
+He said they count that these are no more than 40,000 people.
 This is a mistake.
-Look, the number is not important here at all.
+Look, here the number is not important at all.

-When you want to protest in your neighborhood, university, or any other environment, you always look at what others think and how they behave.
+When you want to protest in your neighborhood or any other environment, you always look at what others think and how they behave.
 Their behavior is 10 to 1 or 8 to 1.
 Even their supporters are passive.
-So, in my opinion, the number of protesters is not important at all.
-The number of the silent is important, or those who show some level of support.
+Therefore, in my opinion, the number of protesters is not important at all.
+The number of the silent is important, or those who even show partial support.

-Abdi continues to say that the silent ones are looking for an idea to support, an idea that has a vision for the future.
-These protests, while justified, do not offer any vision.
-For example, when you talk about the opposition, the entire opposition sitting abroad seems like a joke to consider them the leaders of the opposition for Iranian society.
-But the problem is that we do not have a force that gives hope for the future and provides a vision.
+Abdi continues by saying that the silent ones are looking for an idea to be proposed and supported, an idea that has a vision for the future.
+These protests, while they have the right, do not give you any vision.
+For example, when you talk about the opposition, this entire opposition sitting outside is, in my opinion, a joke to consider them the leaders of the opposition for Iranian society.
+But the problem is that we do not have a force that gives hope for the future and offers a vision.

-I Come to the Street to Be Seen
+I Come to the Street So You See Me

-But why is the street so important, and why is the struggle over the share of the dominant discourse or the critical and protesting discourse from it so significant?
-The street is one of the most important spaces in urban social life and the arena of politics and the reproduction of power relations and possibilities for resistance.
-The street provides a civil space where destructive forces, isolated and desperate groups, and disillusioned individuals meet.
-Additionally, the street is where all the internal contradictions of the city have the opportunity to emerge and manifest.
+But why is the street so important, and why is the struggle over the share of the dominant discourse or the critical and protesting discourse from it so crucial?
+The street is one of the most important spaces in urban social life and the arena of politics and the reproduction of power relations and possibilities of resistance.
+The street provides a civil space where destructive forces, isolated and hopeless groups, and the disappointed and disillusioned meet.
+Also, the street is where all the internal contradictions of the city have the opportunity to emerge and manifest.

-It is only in the streets that marginalized and sidelined groups can appear publicly and therefore politically and find an opportunity to be acknowledged by members of the political community.
-The occupation of the streets, whether by the police or by the general public, is usually to prove control and dominance and to be seen and heard.
-Therefore, the street is simultaneously an arena of conflict and political demonstrations and also an arena of repression and control.
+It is only in the streets that marginalized and sidelined groups can appear publicly and therefore politically and have the opportunity to be recognized by members of the political community.
+The occupation of streets, whether by the police or by the general public, is usually to prove control and dominance and to be seen and heard.
+Thus, the street is simultaneously an arena of conflict and political demonstrations as well as an arena of suppression and control.

 The challenge and difficulty lie in recognizing and understanding the interwoven and complex situation and conditions of public space and striving to create the best while resisting the worst.

-In Iran Gate, special reports and analyses related to Iran’s nationwide protests are published, which you can read.
+In Iran Gate, special reports and analyses on the nationwide protests in Iran are published, which you can read.

-• Iran’s Nationwide Protests Have Nothing to Do with the Feminists
+• The Nationwide Protests in Iran Have Nothing to Do with the Feminists

-• From Maryam Rajavi to Masih Alinejad, Appropriation is Forbidden
+• From Maryam Rajavi to Masih Alinejad, No Appropriation Allowed

 • How Not to Get Arrested in Protests